top of page

 WHY does the D3F exist?

-Our relationship with our father – in its presence or its absence – is one of the most important relationships in our lives.
-Because kids are most directly impacted by a dad’s involvement or his absence, we offer them a creative outlet to freely express their feelings about their relationships with their dads or dad figures, and likewise, we provide a complementary opportunity for dads.
+Our relationship with our father – in its presence or absence – is one of the most important relationships in our lives.
+Because a father's presence or absence most directly impacts kids, D3F offers them a creative outlet to freely express feelings about their relationships with their dads or dad figures and, likewise, we provide a complementary opportunity for dads.

-The D3F is the world’s first and only film festival focused exclusively on promoting the importance of positive dad involvement for kids and families.
+The D3F is the world’s first and only film festival focused exclusively on promoting the importance of positive dad/dad figure involvement for kids and families.
 Our mission is to:

-• Shine a spotlight on the importance of dads in their presence and in their absence.
+• Shine a spotlight on the importance of dads in their presence and their absence.

 • Provide opportunities for kids and fathers alike to reflect upon and express feelings about what daddying qualities are most important to them; what kind of dad a father wants to be, and what kind of dad a kid wants and needs.